DataDog/datadog-static-analyzer-github-action/README.md

 ## Overview

 Run a [Datadog Static Analysis][1] job in your GitHub Action workflows.
-This action wraps the [Datadog Static Analyzer][8], invokes it against your codebase and uploads results to Datadog.
+This action wraps the [Datadog Static Analyzer][8], invokes it against your codebase, and uploads the results to Datadog.

 ## Workflow